odysseyindia/odyssey-tours/content/english/tim/itineraries/temples-tigers-and-tribals-of-central-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/madhya-pradesh/cities/kanha/excursions/morning-and-afternoon-jeep-safaris-in-kanha-national-park/
+        title: Morning and afternoon jeep safaris in Kanha National Park
         content: >-
           We organize open jeep safaris in the various zones of Kanha National Park.
 The naturalist guides know the ecosystem like the back of their